lucasmerlin/hello_egui/README.md

 # Hello Egui!
-This projects contains a collection of egui tools I've created during development of the native app for https://hellopaint.io (still unreleased, stay tuned!).
+This project contains a collection of egui tools I've created during development of the native app for <https://hellopaint.io> (still unreleased, stay tuned!).

 The crates have varying levels of maturity, some are ready for use in production while others are highly experimental.